 - Successfully apply advanced concepts of fundamental sciences and engineering to identify, formulate and solve complex electrical power engineering problems.

-- Successfully apply advanced concepts of electrical power engineering to the analysis, design and development of electric systems, components, equipments or applications to meet desired needs of society professionally and ethically.
+- Successfully apply advanced concepts of electrical power engineering to the analysis, design, and development of electric systems, components, equipment or applications to meet desired needs of society professionally and ethically.